byu-rad-lab/pneudrive/README.md

 This repository contains all of the designs, code, and instructions needed to create a low level pressure controller designed for pneumatically actuated robots.
 This pressure controller is designed to use relatively inexpensive off-the-shelf components and to favor simplicity in an effort to make it easy to understand and adapt for different applications.

+Here is a [video](https://bit.ly/3QkrEqO) that is a brief overview of the system.

 <!-- add picture of boards from resources folder -->
 ![PneuDrive boards](resources/PneuDrive_Boards.png)